GeoMOER/moer-bsc-project-seminar-upscaling/docs/index.md

 * Feel comfortable with the usage of R,
 * Know the basics of remote sensing theory and machine learning,
-* Handle LiDAR, hyperspectral and Sentinel data,
+* Handle LiDAR, Hyperspectral and Sentinel data,
 * Use upscaling methods,
 * Include and process different types of remote sensing data in a single workflow, and
 * Apply all of the above to a real-world example.